aaronbenny0506-lang/loan-data-analysis/README.md

-`correlation_heatmap.png` shows pairwise correlation between all numeric features. **Spearman (rank-based) correlation is used instead of the default Pearson method**, because Pearson correlation is highly sensitive to outliers — with the billion-dollar `loan_amnt` rows included, Pearson correlations collapse to near-zero everywhere and hide the real relationships in the data.
+`correlation_heatmap.png` shows pairwise correlation between all numeric features. **Spearman (rank-based) correlation is used instead of the default Pearson method**, because Pearson correlation is highly sensitive to outliers, with the billion-dollar `loan_amnt` rows included, Pearson correlations collapse to near-zero everywhere and hide the real relationships in the data.